 - Guidance and Student Assistance Counselors (SAC) will provide Social Emotional Learning (SEL) supports for students and parents with frequent check ins.
 Counselors will conduct meetings, call parents and students, email, and communicate with staff on an ongoing basis to follow up with students who are struggling academically and socially. - Guidance/SAC/CST counselors will meet with students in person following social distance protocol and/or via Zoom to assist with academic/social/emotional support and organizational strategies.
 Emphasis will be placed on anxiety and stress related factors as students re-enter a physical learning environment. - Guidance and support will be provided for students' families as they re-enter a physical learning environment.
-Examples include: - virtual parent workshops/webinars and support sessions - online resources provided to families - frequent communication by teachers and counselors - guidance supports with individual or small group sessions - Counselors will provide SEL support for staff as they re-enter a physical learning environment in which frequent check ins and online support and resources will be readily available for all staff members as needed. - Staff will participate in SEL webinars and/or virtual workshops as needed or required.

-- SEL activities will be conducted to re-engage students and staff, and create connections to bridge into a meaningful foundation for academic learning.
+Examples include: - virtual parent workshops/webinars and support sessions - online resources provided to families - frequent communication by teachers and counselors - guidance supports with individual or small group sessions - Staff will participate in SEL webinars and/or virtual workshops as needed or required. - SEL activities will be conducted to re-engage students and staff, and create connections to bridge into a meaningful foundation for academic learning.
 Activities will be building specific.
-Examples may include: - $\circ$ scheduling time to create a positive classroom community - engaging in class discussion - sharing thoughts, feelings, and questions - reflecting on topics, experiences, situations - o scheduling brain breaks incorporated throughout the day - Considerations for SEL Planning include planning activities for daily Community Time, planning ways to incorporate SEL throughout the school day and sharing virtual activities connected to SEL. - SACs will explore various screening tools to be used to assess the mental well being of students. - SACs will review procedures and key points for staff to assess students' mental well being as a screening tool. - Administrators, school nurses, CST, SACs, guidance counselors and teachers will work together to support struggling students.
+Examples may include: - scheduling time to create a positive classroom community

+- engaging in class discussion - sharing thoughts, feelings, and questions - reflecting on topics, experiences, situations - scheduling brain breaks incorporated throughout the day - Considerations for SEL Planning include planning activities for daily Community Time, planning ways to incorporate SEL throughout the school day and sharing virtual activities connected to SEL. - SACs will explore various screening tools to be used to assess the mental well being of students. - SACs will review procedures and key points for staff to assess students' mental well being as a screening tool. - Administrators, school nurses, CST, SACs, guidance counselors and teachers will work together to support struggling students.
 All parties will have increased communication upon return to school. - Online application resources may be utilized to allow for frequent parent and student communication. - Tier 2 student social emotional support resources will be provided for students who are identified at risk for mental health issues and/or substance abuse.
 Supports will include individual counseling and/or small group sessions (either in-person or remote) by SACs and school social workers. - Tier 3 student social emotional supports will be provided for students identified as needing mental health and/or substance abuse interventions.
 District supports will continue to be consulted and utilized such as Bergen Promise and Care Plus. - Staff and administration will attend to social-emotional supports as they transition back to school.
 Staff typically spend a few days building a classroom community while introducing their courses.
 For this year, staff will extend and expand community-building experiences for in-person and remote instruction. - SEL implementation and strategies will be stressed and implemented in each building.
 Strategies and implications will be specific and appropriate to each buildings' student body.
 All SEL competencies will be focused on and addressed prior to the start of school and will continue.